South Vermillion High School: Basketball

-The marching band will enter its 2026 season this spring, titled "MAMMA MIA!" with song selections from the hit band, ABBA.
+The South Vermillion Wildcats have won (1) Sectional 1986.

+Battle of the Back-Roads

+The Battle of the Back-Roads game is played annually between the Riverton Parke Panthers and the Wildcats, the winner receiving a large gold basketball on a square wooden base.
+On February 15, 2013, the inaugural battle of the Back-Roads trophy was won by the Wildcats, beating Riverton Parke 73–55.
+The trophy series is South Vermillion 3–1 Riverton Parke.

-South Vermillion Wildcat football
+American Football - South Vermillion Wildcats

-On October 4, 2013, South Vermillion's football field was named after its former coach Brent Anderson.
-The ceremony commenced with alumni who played for Anderson and the presentation of a memorial at the field.

-The South Vermillion Wildcat football team represents South Vermillion High School in the 2A division of IHSAA football.
-South Vermillion plays its home games at Brent Anderson Memorial Stadium on the campus of South Vermillion High School in Clinton, Indiana.
+The school is represented by the South Vermillion Wildcat football team in the 2A division of IHSAA football.
+Home games are played at Brent Anderson Memorial Stadium on the campus of the school.
 The Wildcats compete in the Wabash River Conference.
 Prior to realignment in 2016, South Vermillion was part of the Western Indiana Conference but moved to the WRC in 2016 due to travel costs.

 The Wildcats have registered 7 winning seasons in their history, with 2 of those seasons resulting in eight victories or more, and 12 seasons resulting in at least five wins.
-The Wildcats have won 2 conference championships in their history.
+The team have won 2 conference championships in their history.